Contact Reeves Audio Video by Email

 At the center of the facility is the CONTROL ROOM.

-The heart of the Studio.
-This is where all the artists performances are sonically blended or mixed.
-It contains various types of reference speakers (see EQUIPMENT ), a state of the art virtual mixing console capable of blending 64 microphones simultaneously and electronically routing them to various formats of audio and or video recording machines, including the latest Digidesign Pro Tools 6.4.1, 64-track hard disk recording system with over 280 gigabytes of recording space and "hands on" CONTROL 24 Moving Fader Total Recall mixing, allowing continuously variable alterations to any parameter of a mix, employing the latest "soft" outboard gear plug-ins at any point in the CD and DVD creation process.
+EQUIPMENT ), a state of the art virtual mixing console capable of blending 64 microphones simultaneously and electronically routing them to various formats of audio and or video recording machines, including the latest Digidesign Pro Tools HD-8 High Definition, 64-track hard disk recording system with over 2 terrabytes of recording space and "hands on" CONTROL 24 Moving Fader Total Recall mixing, allowing continuously variable alterations to any parameter of a mix, employing the latest "soft" outboard gear plug-ins at any point in the CD and DVD creation process.

 edited and burned to DVD - all right here!

-A total of 72 "oxygen free copper" mic lines, 14 earphone cue lines, 8 speaker playback/ talkback lines, 32 video cables and 12 digital/midi cables are routed throughout the facility between the patch bays and the "Mic Panels" in 8 locations.
+A total of 72 Mogami "oxygen free copper" mic lines, 14 earphone cue lines, 8 speaker playback/ talkback lines, 32 video cables and 12 digital/midi cables are routed throughout the facility between the patch bays and the "Mic Panels" in 8 locations.

 To insure low ambient noise from fans and drives in the control room, all "noise-generating" equipment is isolated in the machine room.

 The "Studio" consists of a complex of rooms.
-The main room, Studio A, is an acoustically "live", more ambient room and contains a Weber six foot acoustic grand piano, acoustic and electric guitars, and various guitar amplifiers and digital effects to accommodate different styles of music.
-Even a P.A. sytem is available for a totally live sound.
+The main room, Studio A, is an acoustically "live", more ambient room and contains acoustic, classical and electric guitars, and Fender, Ampeg and various guitar amplifiers and digital effects to accommodate different styles of music.
+A beatiful sounding Weber six foot acoustic grand piano has its

 Studio C, the smallest room, is used for announcer voice-overs and guitar amp isolation or background singers, acoustic guitars and horns, harmonica plyers, etc.